Jamshedpur FC agree terms with Jackichand Singh, Goa line-up Redeem Tlang as replacement | Goal.com

-ISL Transfers: Jamshedpur FC agrees terms with Jackichand Singh; FC Goa line-up Redeem Tlang as replacement
+ISL Transfers: Jamshedpur FC agree terms with Jackichand Singh, FC Goa line-up Redeem Tlang as replacement

 In a move which is bound to cause some ripples in the transfer market, Jamshedpur FC are close to signing Jackichand Singh from FC Goa for the upcoming Indian Super League (ISL) season.